 ResMed's latest AirSense 10 Series is designed with a humidifier seamlessly integrated called HumidAir.
-The main unit comes with a standard water tub, but there is an optional stainless steel cleanable water tub available for purchase.
+The main unit comes with a standard water chamber, but there is an optional stainless steel cleanable water tank available for purchase also.

-ResMed has been making 'standard' and 'cleanable' versions water tubs for quite some time now.
-Their previous 2 CPAP models, S9 and S8 Series humidification in H5i and H4i came in both Standard and a Cleanable version.
+ResMed has been making 'standard' and 'cleanable' versions of water chambers for quite some time now.
+Their previous two CPAP models, S9 and S8 Series humidification in H5i and H4i came in both a standard and a cleanable version.

-Which one is better?
-Do I need the cleanable tub?
-Will the Standard tub suffice?
-Continue reading to learn the difference between the two and to find out which one best suits your needs.
+But which one is better?
+Do I need a cleanable tank?
+Or will the standard tub suffice?
+Continue reading to learn the difference between the two CPAP water chambers and to find out which one best suits your needs.

-The Standard tub is the one that comes with the original machine purchase.
-This standard tubs opens at the top, the shell is made with injection molded plastic.
-The Standard tub's base is made with aluminum and thermoplastic elastomer and is latex free.
-This Standard version requires hand washing with mild soap and water (not dishwasher or washing machine safe) and requires replacing every 6 months.
+The standard water tank is the one that comes with the original machine purchase.
+This standard tub opens at the top and has a shell that is made with injection moulded plastic.
+The standard chamber’s base is made with aluminum and thermoplastic elastomer and is latex-free.
+This standard version requires hand washing with mild soap and water (It is not dishwasher or washing machine safe) and requires replacing every 6 months.

 Though more expensive, this premium water tub has a life span of 2 years and is resilient enough to take a beating in the dishwasher if you're feeling lazy.

 The answer depends on your lifestyle, cleaning routine and budget.
 Do you own a dishwasher?
 Do you mind paying more upfront for something that will last longer?
 Or save a buck or two and replace the parts every few months?
-Ultimately, both water tubs does the job and does it well.
-It comes down to personal preference in material and price of the replacement parts.
+Ultimately, both ResMed water tubs do the job and do it well.
+It comes down to personal preference in the material and price of the replacement parts.

 Comments will be approved before showing up.